 Yes, but have a lawyer look at your loan documents.
 In some cases, a lender may have you sign a personal guarantee, which says you're personally liable if your business defaults on the loan.
 This can apply to you and your business partners.
 It is important that you understand the terms of the loan and read the fine print.

 Lenders that provide unsecured loans

 It's often not difficult to get $50,000 or $100,000 business loans if you have good credit and a solid business plan.
-There are hundreds of lenders throughout the U.S. that can provide unsecure small business loans so you can start your business without risking any of your personal assets.
-If you're interested in applying for an unsecured business loan for your start up or small business, there are a few reputable companies you may want to consider:
+There are hundreds of lenders throughout the U.S. that can provide unsecured small business loans.
+If you're interested in applying for an unsecured business loan for your startup or small business, here are two reputable companies you may want to consider:

-- Fora Financial: Fora Financial provides small businesses and start ups with various unsecure small business loans.
-Fora's pricing model is unique because it does not require traditional interest rates.
-Instead, small businesses borrow and payback a fixed amount based on the financial stability of their business.
-There's also no additional fees or collateral required.
+- Fora Financial: Fora Financial provides small businesses and startups with various unsecured small business loans.
+Fora's pricing model is unique because it does not charge traditional interest rates.
+Instead, small businesses borrow and pay back a fixed amount based on the financial stability of their business.
+Fora Financial does not charge additional fees or require collateral.

-- Noble Funding: Noble provides unsecured small business loans, cash advances and bridge loans.
-Like Fora, it doesn't require any collateral or even a personal guarantee.
+- Noble Funding: Noble Funding provides unsecured small business loans, cash advances and bridge loans.
+Noble doesn't require collateral or even a personal guarantee.
 You can expect loan terms ranging from four to 18 months, and there are no upfront or closing fees.

 Looking for the best small business loan service?
 We have expert reviews and feature comparisons of the top business loan providers.

 What Government Loans Are Available to Entrepreneurs? – business.com